gootieno/ModuleRepo/Mod3-Workbook/Week7/Day1/03-semantic-html/README.md

 ## What you've learned

-You've learned how to create valid HTML 5 pages using structural and form elements with client side validation.
-Moreover, using those elements, you created a reference sheet for yourself so that you can come back and refer to it as you continue to grow familiar with how to wield HTML 5 as a markup language to create compelling Web experiences!
+You've learned how to create valid HTML 5 pages using structural and form elements with client-side validation.
+Moreover, by using those elements, you created a reference sheet for yourself so that you can come back and refer to it as you continue to grow familiar with how to wield HTML 5 as a markup language to create compelling Web experiences!